 - E-cigarettes;

 - E-hookahs;

 - E-cigars;

 - Vape pens;

 - Advanced refillable personal vaporizers;

 - Electronic pipes; and

-- Any component, liquid, part, or accessory of a device described above, without regard to whether the component, liquid, part, or accessory is sold separately from the device.14
+- Any component, liquid, part, or accessory of a device described above, without regard to whether the component, liquid, part, or accessory is sold separately from the device.27

-Any person who sells, transfers, or ships for profit ENDS in interstate commerce, or who advertises such products for sale, must register with the Department for PACT Act reporting purposes and file monthly PACT Act reports with the Department if the person ships ENDS into the state.15
+Any person who sells, transfers, or ships for profit ENDS in interstate commerce, or who advertises such products for sale, must register with the Department for PACT Act reporting purposes and file monthly PACT Act reports with the Department if the person ships ENDS into the state.28

-▲ Anyone located in Tennessee who only ships ENDS within state lines is not required to file PACT Act reports with the Department regarding these shipments.
+⚠ Anyone located in Tennessee who only ships ENDS within state lines is not required to file PACT Act reports with the Department regarding these shipments.

-4. Retail Accountability Program (RAP)
+6. Retail Accountability Program (RAP)

-Anyone who sells tobacco (including cigarettes and other tobacco products) to Tennessee retailers for resale must report such sales electronically to the Department through the Retail Accountability Program (RAP).
+Anyone who sells tobacco (including cigarettes, other tobacco products, and vapor products) to Tennessee retailers for resale must report such sales electronically to the Department through the Retail Accountability Program (RAP).
 The purpose of RAP is to ensure that sales tax is collected from consumers and remitted to the state.
-RAP requires wholesalers of beer and tobacco products to file information reports electronically with the Department detailing their sales of such products to Tennessee retailers.
+RAP requires wholesalers of beer, tobacco products (including cigarettes, other tobacco products, and vapor products), candy, food, and non-alcoholic beverages to file information reports electronically with the Department detailing their sales of such products to Tennessee retailers.